How to wire your Smart Power Filter Board in a FAST Neuron-controlled pinball machine¶

 Wiring, high voltage, and electricity can be dangerous.
 Read this first!

-This guide continues our step-by-step wiring guide series for Neuron-controlled pinball machines and focuses on the FAST Smart Power Filter Board wiring.
+This guide continues our step-by-step wiring guide series for Neuron-controlled pinball machines and focuses on the FAST Smart Power Filter Board (Part number:

-By this point, you should have read our other guides on AC power wiring and power supplies.
+By this point, you should have read our other guides on AC power wiring and the optional soft power control option.
 Now you're ready to wire the DC outputs of your power supplies to the FAST Smart Power Filter Board, and to figure out your power transmission strategy for your machine.

 Let's start by looking at the FAST Smart Power Filter board for Neuron-controlled machines.
 You can refer to the product manual for details, including more explanations of features, full pinouts, schematics, etc. The wiring guide you're reading now is more focused on how to integrate it into your machine versus the specifics of the board.